Geoscientist Career Guide: Education, Skills, Salary & Outlook

 • Advancement Opportunities:

 Geoscientists can advance their careers by specializing in a specific area, such as environmental remediation, oil and gas exploration, or mining.
-They may also pursue managerial roles like project managers, team leaders, or department heads.
+They may also pursue managerial roles, such as project managers, team leaders, or department heads.

 Skills and Qualities Needed for Geoscientists